cjfujiwara/labjack/README.md

 ## Projects

+### HVAC Monitoring
+We use a labjack in conjunction with EL-1050
-HVAC Monitoring : temperature and humidity
+: temperature and humidity
 Flow rate Monitoring
 magnet temperature monitoring
 general purpose oscilloscope